8kevinxu/cse15l-lab-reports/LabReport4.md

 ```
 Keys pressed: <g><i><t><space><c><l><o><n><e><space><ctrl+v><enter>
 ```
-I typed the command git clone out, and pasted the copied link of the forked repository on Github.
+I typed the command git clone out, and pasted the copied link of the forked repository on Github to clone the repository.

 ## Step 6 - Run the tests, demonstrating that they fail
 ![Image](runTestsLab7.png)